 The AK47 Bayonet

-The AK47 assault rifle was introduced during a period where the bayonet's future was in debate.
+The AK47 assault rifle was introduced during a period in history when the bayonet's future was in debate.
 In the decade following the outbreak of the Second World War, most of the major powers produced an infantry rifle without the ability to mount a bayonet.
 Without a single exception, every one was redesigned to accept a bayonet or or replaced with a rifle that did within a few years of its introduction.
-The AK47 was Russia's entry in the bayonet debate, being designed without a bayonet lug.
-Rather than add a bayonet lug, the Russians opted for a bayonet that did not require one.
-The AK47 hilt design borrows heavily from the Swedish M1914 bayonet, another example where the bayonet was an afterthought.
-The blade was patterned after the the Russian M1940 bayonet for the 7.62 mm.
+The AK47 was Russia's entry in this debate, being designed without the intent that it mount a bayonet.
+Having a change of mind, rather than add a bayonet lug, the Russians opted for a bayonet that did not require one.
+The AK47 bayonet hilt borrows heavily from the Swedish M1914 bayonet, another example where the bayonet was added as an afterthought.
+Both the AK47 bayonet and scabbard were patterned after Russia's first knife bayonet, the M1940 bayonet used with the 7.62 mm.
 Tokarev SVT–40 self–loading rifle.
-Although adequate as a bayonet, the dual muzzle-ring arrangement made the AK47 bayonet awkward, at best, for any other uses.
-The scabbard is a smaller version of the later type used with the Russian M1940 bayonet.
+Although adequate, the dual muzzle-ring arrangement made the AK47 bayonet awkward, at best, for any other use.

 The improved AKM Type II bayonet was introduced in the mid-1960s and brought with it two significant changes.
 A squared-off steel pommel was added, to address the fragile nature of the Type I's bulbous plastic pommel.
 Revolutionary as it was, the Type I design couldn't change soldiers, who seem naturally inclined to use the pommel as a hammer.
 The second major change was a new scabbard.
 Advances in plastics technology had reached the point where the scabbard body could be made of molded plastic, with only a metal end for the wirecutter.
 This eliminated the need for a rubber insulator, as the plastic scabbard body was non-conductive.